 30. Be passionate about your teaching.
 Bring out the passion in your students and listen with an open mind and open ears.

 Most importantly HAVE FUN!
 The greatest challenge of teaching is reaching as many children as possible.
 Touching every student is an impossible task but every moment in our lives as educators brings new opportunities.
-Don't get caught up in the details, look at the big picture and let each and every child know that you care, even if you have to pretend!
+Don't get caught up in the details, look at the big picture and let each and every child know that you care, it will make a workd of difference!